 A trapeze bar is an assistive device that can be used in the bedroom.
 It is designed to assist with bed repositioning and bed transfers.
 It consists of a metal frame that sits over the patient’s bed, connected to it is a suspended chain, which has a triangle-shaped hanging handlebar at the end of it.
 The user grabs onto the handlebar to provide extra leverage when changing positions, or while transferring into and out of bed.

 This assistive device requires the individual to use both arms to shift position while they grip onto the handlebar.
 It is suitable for those with good core upper body strength.
-They are normally a cheaper alternative than a manually operated or electrically powered mobile hoist.
+They are normally a cheaper alternative than a manually operated or electrically powered mobile lift.

 Who is a Bed Trapeze Bar Suitable for?